msztolcman/smtpc/README.md

 ### v.0.9.0

 * changed way of building message body
+* added template fields from message configuration to templates, with prefix `smtpc_`
 * improved handling rejects from SMTP server
 * huge improvements for debug messages
 * allow for missing from/envelope_from, to/cc/bcc/envelope_to when